Things To Do

 Football

-Football is the most popular sport in Tétouan, with local clubs and teams participating in regional and national leagues.
+Football (soccer) is the most popular sport in Tétouan, with local teams and passionate fans.

 Basketball